binbash23/p/README.md

 Use

 >./p -q

 DB: p.db> _

 to access the pshell.
 There you can execute all commands in an interactive shell without always typing your password again.

 # BINARIES for Windows and Linux

-You can also move the binary to a folder in your path and set an environment variable LASTBASE_DATABASE=<path_to_database_file>.
+You can also move the binary to a folder in your path and set an environment variable P_DATABASE=<path_to_database_file>.
 Then you can call "p <search_string>" from everywhere in your console.

 keep coding,
 Jens